Hasbang/rockPaperScissors/README.md

   test if js link working correctly console.log("Hello, World!)

-Step 2:
-Write the logic to get computer choice
+***Write the logic to get computer choice***
    1. create a funtion named getcomputerchoice
-   2. Write a function so that getcomputerchoice will randomly return one of the following "Rock","Paper" or "Scissors".
+   2. Write a function so that getcomputerchoice will randomly return one of the following "Rock","Paper" or "Scissors". create a function named getcomputerchoice retun values selected randomly call the getcoputerchoice funtion print the random value returned

-   3.Test That the function works
+*** Write the logic for human choice *** create a funtion named getHumanChoice return the Human choice seleted call and save the human choice in a variable print human human choice inputed